Yes, unless there is a risk to your child’s safety, your ex can leave your child with his girlfriend.

 Divorced parents can request new court orders from the family law judge to protect their kids.
 The Court will decide if a change to the parenting plan is necessary.

 When a new romantic partner enters the scheme, it is common for parties to have issues concerning the child’s physical care and safety.

 Ex-partner’s New Partner and Custody Disputes Involving a New Partner

-Because the courts are duty-bound to act in a child’s best interests, a new partner can impact custody.
+A new partner can impact custody because the courts are duty-bound to act in a child’s best interests.
 This necessitates looking at the child’s child’s living conditions, including a parent’s new boy or girlfriend.

 The Court’s decision isn’t solely based on the child’s new partner.
 There are several other elements to consider when the Court reviews best interest factors, such as emotional and physical necessities, parenting abilities, history of abuse or violence, and so on.

 What if you do not like the new boyfriend or girlfriend?

 Disagreeing with the ex’s new partner isn’t a good enough reason to fight over child custody.
 There must be a compelling reason to believe that exposing the children to this new partner would be harmful.

 For example, the relationship is unstable because they constantly split up and get back together.
 Other factors include violence, drugs, or a criminal record.